 What is an Eternity Ring?

-Traditionally, a diamond eternity ring was given to one's partner on their sixtieth wedding anniversary.
+This ring is a piece of jewellery that has no beginning and no end… hence the name "eternity".
+It's usually a metal ring made of gold, white gold, or platinum, and is oftentimes decorated with diamonds or gemstones.
+Traditionally, a diamond ring was given to one's partner on their sixtieth wedding anniversary.
 Then, it became more common for this kind of ring to be the gifted on a tenth wedding anniversary.
-Today, however, it is deemed a beautiful gift when celebrating a first wedding anniversary or another big milestone in one's marriage.
+Today, however, it is a beautiful gift when you celebrate a first wedding anniversary or another big milestone in your marriage.

 The History of the Eternity Ring

 This lovely tradition goes back to the ancient Egyptian times, around 2000 B.C.
 It was seen as a way in which to symbolise eternity, with the hole in the middle being a passage into the future.
 The Egyptians also gifted loved ones with a ring portraying a snake swallowing its own tail, another common symbol of eternity.
 While the very first eternity rings were either made of metal or reed, the diamond ring was introduced in the 1960's by the famous diamond cooperation, De Beers.
 The company introduced it in order to sell smaller diamonds for already-married and older women, and their advertisement provided a catchy slogan of, "She married you for richer or poorer.
 Let her know how it's going," in order to market this kind of jewellery.